 Next John saw three angels flying in mid-air.
 The first angel was proclaiming the eternal gospel to those still on the earth.
 “Fear God and give Him glory, because the hour of His judgment has come.
 Worship Him who made the heavens and the earth, the sea and the springs of water.”
 (Revelation 14:7) God is faithful to warn all men of what is to come.
 The first and greatest commandment is to love God and worship Him only.
 Men must not worship the creation, but the Creator of all things.
 This angelic messenger proclaims this eternal gospel.

 The second angel proclaimed the fall of Babylon.
 “Fallen!
 Fallen is Babylon the Great, which made all nations drink the maddening wine of her adulteries.”
 (Revelation 14:8) Those living on earth were drunk on the wine of the evil world system of Babylon.
 God announced the fall of this system again during the great tribulation.
-He had done this through Jeremiah over 600 years earlier.
+He had done this through Jeremiah earlier.
 (Jeremiah 51:45-49)

 The third angel announced the warning to resist the beast and his mark or face the full fury of God’s wrath!
 The penalty was laid out for those receiving the mark, “He will be tormented with burning sulfur in the presence of the holy angels and the Lamb.
 And the smoke of their torment rises for ever and ever.”
 (Revelation 14:10b-11a) This warning was to call the saints to remain faithful to Jesus and prepare for endurance.
 Death would be blessed for those saints who endured!